davibc90/cloudwalk_agents_swarm_challenge/README.md

 ## Testing

-**Once all services are running, it is possible to test the agents swarm by using the commands inside `powershell_comands.txt`, in the root directory of this repository**
+**Once all services are running, it is possible to test the agents swarm by using the commands inside `windows_cmd_commands.txt`, in the root directory of this repository**

 **The following unit and integration tests have been performed so far:**